martkist/martkist-internal/README.md

 The Martkist Wallet (`martkist-qt`) provides integration with [Freech](https://github.com/martkist/freech-core).

-If you want to develop on the Markist Wallet you must initialize the `freech-html` submodule before starting `martkist-qt` for the first time, or clone `freech-html` to `<datadir>/.freech/html` yourself.
+If you want to develop on the Markist Wallet you must:
+1. initialize the `freech-html` submodule before starting `martkist-qt` for the first time, or clone `freech-html` to `<datadir>/.freech/html` yourself
+2. copy `freechd` or `freechd.exe` into your current working directory before starting `martkist-qt`

 Note: `martkistd` does not depend on Freech.